Thanks to app: hearing screening for 27'000 school children

-The South African government introduced a mandatory hearing-test program for schoolchildren in 2012 but its implementation is not progressing as planned due to a lack of experts.
-On average, there are only 2.4 audiologists per 100,000 inhabitants in South Africa, compared to 16.4 in the UK.
+The lack of audiological care for people in need is well known in South Africa.
+In 2012 the government introduced a mandatory hearing-test program for school children - also for those living in townships but its implementation is not progressing as planned due to a lack of experts.
+On average, there are only 2.4 audiologists per 100'000 inhabitants in South Africa, compared to 16.4 in the UK.
 Moreover audiology equipment is prohibitively expensive for the country’s public authorities.

-Early detection and timely treatment of hearing loss are at the heart of the HearSouthAfrica project.
-By March 2019, the hearScreen app will be used to test the hearing of 10,000 children in need living in townships near Cape Town and Pretoria.
-The app has been used in several underserved townships since July 2017: Soshanguve, Refilwe, Mamelodi, Atteridgeville, Eersterust, Laudium, Hammanskraal and Tembisa near Johannesburg, with around 1.4 million inhabitants, and Khayelitsha in Cape Town, with around 2.5 million inhabitants.
-Another goal is building capacities for audiological follow-up care.
+Early detection and timely treatment of hearing loss are at the heart of the #HearSouthAfrica project.
+By March 2021, the hearScreen app will be used to screen the hearing of 27'000 school children (age 5 to 7) in need living in townships near Cape Town and Pretoria.

-If a child is diagnosed with hearing loss, a second test with the hearScreen app is carried out to confirm the first result.
-If a child fails both tests, he or she is referred to a local audiologist.
-If the government health program is unable to provide the child with hearing aids within a reasonable amount of time, the Hear the World Foundation temporarily lends them to the child.
-This ensures that youngsters in need are provided with hearing aids as early as possible and that their development is not delayed due to extended waiting times.
+If a child is diagnosed with hearing loss, a second screening is carried out.
+If a child fails both hearing screenings, it is referred to a local audiologist.
+If the government health program is unable to provide the child with hearing aids within a reasonable amount of time, the Hear the World Foundation temporarily lends new hearing aids to the child.
+This ensures that children in need are provided with hearing aids immediately and that their development is not delayed due to waiting times.